-This afternoon we learn the fascinating legacy of Pablo Escobar, a notorious drug lord hailed as one of Colombia’s most famous figures.
-Hear about complex cocaine operations and the diverse opinions of a man declared both a Robin Hood-type hero and a despicable villain.
+This morning we discover the fascinating legacy of Pablo Escobar, a notorious drug lord hailed as one of Colombia’s most famous figures.
+Learn about complex cocaine operations and the diverse opinions of a man declared both a Robin Hood-type hero and a despicable villain.

-Transfer to the airport for an early morning flight to Santa Martha on the Caribbean Coast.
-Enjoy free time to explore the small fishing village of Taganga.
+Later this afternoon we catch a flight to Santa Martha on the Caribbean Coast and transfer to the small fishing village of Taganga.